 That's a little scary.

-How do you get an invitation being a part of that group or associated with that group?
+How do you get an invitation, being a part of that group or associated with that group?

-And imagine the reaction if it was uh a similar radical group like that, and one of the leaders of the group gets invited to the Trump White House.
+And one of the leaders of the group gets invited to the Trump White House.

-In Texas, Sprite Bart has a story.
+In Texas, Spreitbart has a story.

 Houston police officials arrested a young man for allegedly attempting to plant explosives at the Confederate statute Sunday night.

-FBI officials confirmed the suspect is connected with an ongoing FBI investigation, an investigation of a house that's near Rice University, and a special agent told reporters Monday in Houston that this individual is now in custody and charged with attempting to maliciously damage destroy property, receiving federal assistance.
+And a special agent told reporters Monday in Houston that this individual is now in custody and charged with attempting to maliciously damage, destroy property, receiving federal assistance.

 Kind of scary.